jfadev/jfa-whatsapp-chatbot/README.md

 >**Attention:** Do not log in to whatsapp web with the same account that the chatbot uses.
 This will make the chatbot unable to hear the messages.

+>**Attention:** You need a whatsapp account for the chatbot and a different account to be able to talk to it.

 ## Donate

 [https://jordifernandes.com/donate/](https://jordifernandes.com/donate/)